mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 |<missing>|   2 weeks ago| /bin/sh -c #(nop)  CMD ["bash"]|  0B|
 |<missing>|   2 weeks ago| /bin/sh -c #(nop) ADD file:1901172d265456090… |  69.2MB |

-**Note**: IMAGE column gives 'missing' for some images because the command's older than the new storage model so it gets a bit confused.
+**Note**: IMAGE column gives `missing` for some images because the `command's older than the new storage model` so it gets a bit confused.
 Operations (e.g groupadd -r -g 999 redis && usera…) that have 0B aren't layer most of the case is just config the rest are added layers.

 ```sh